Broadcasted Nonparametric Tensor Regression: Model

+where $\beta_{r,d,i_d}$ is the $i_d$-th element of $\bbeta_{r,d}$ for $i_d =1,\dots, p_d$, $r= 1,\dots, R$, and $d=1,\dots, D$.
+The conditions imposed on our model, $\int_0^1 f_r(x) \mathrm{d}x=0$ for $r=1,\dots, R$, imply that all the entry-wise functions $m_{i_1,\dots,i_D}$'s are centered (i.e., $\int_0^1 m_{i_1,\dots,i_D}(x) \mathrm{d}x = 0$).
+Each entry-wise function models the nonlinear effect of the corresponding entry on the response.
+For example, the $L_2$-norm of $m_{i_1,\dots,i_D}$ represents the average contribution of the $(i_1,\dots,i_D)$-th entry.
+In contrast to the general additive model \eqref{eqn:additiveMod}, our model produces highly structured modeling of these functions (essentially through a linear combination of $R$ univariate nonparametric functions with spatially-structured scaling coefficients), which substantially reduces the difficulty in nonparametric estimation.
+We further explain this point in Section~\ref{ssec:estimation}.

-Similar to the tensor linear model \citep{Zhou-Li-Zhu13}, the parameterization in the proposed model is unidentifiable, i.e., the broadcasted functions and scaling tensors are not uniquely determined.
-For instance, one can multiply $\bm{\beta}_{r,1}$ by 10, and divide $\bm{\beta}_{r,2}$ by 10, while still obtain the same $m(\cdot)$.
+We remark that, similar to the tensor linear model \citep{Zhou-Li-Zhu13}, the parameterization in the proposed model \eqref{eqn:broadcast} is unidentifiable, i.e., the broadcasted functions and scaling tensors are not uniquely determined.
+For instance, one can multiply $\bm{\beta}_{r,1}$ by 10, and divide $\bm{\beta}_{r,2}$ by 10, and still obtain the same $m$.
 Another example is a permutation of the components.
-However, to understand the nonlinear effect of entries, only the identification of $m(\cdot)$ is needed and thus such non-identifiability is in general not an issue.
-In particular, we are able to directly study the asymptotic behaviors of the estimations of $m(\cdot)$ in Section \ref{sec:4}.
-For computation, on the other hand, some of these identifiability issues lead to algorithmic instability and so several restrictions are introduced in Section \ref{sec:3} to obtain an efficient algorithm.
-For a complete discussion on parameter identification, we refer interested readers to \supp{Section \ref{Apdix:identy} of the supplementary material,} where sufficient conditions similar to Kruskal's uniqueness condition \citep[]{kruskal1989rank} are provided.
+However, to understand the nonlinear effect of entries, only the identification of the entry-wise functions $m_{i_1, \dots, i_D}$'s and the regression function $m$ is needed; thus, such non-identifiability is generally not an issue.
+However, some of these identifiability issues lead to algorithmic instability; thus, several restrictions are introduced in Section~\ref{sec:3} to obtain an efficient algorithm.
+For a complete discussion on parameter identification, we refer interested readers to Section~C of the supplementary material (SM), where sufficient conditions similar to Kruskal's uniqueness condition \citep[]{kruskal1989rank} are provided.